OSM-Notes/OSM-Notes-Ingestion/docs/Run_ProcessAPINotes_Testing.md

    - Removes `/tmp/processPlanetNotes.lock` if it exists

 2. **Sets up complete mock environment:**
-   - Creates mock commands if they don't exist (wget, aria2c, psql, pgrep, etc.)
+   - Creates mock commands if they don't exist (curl, aria2c, psql, pgrep, etc.)
    - Activates mock environment by adding mock commands to PATH
    - The `pgrep` mock always returns that no processes are running